 Space management covers everything from rentals, leases, space usage, churn and move management.
-Whether it’s an office move or reorganization, this system enables you to map out multiple scenarios and adjust accordingly as requirements change.
+Whether it's an office move or reorganisation, this system enables you to map out multiple scenarios and adjust accordingly as requirements change.

 For companies involved in renting out or leasing commercial space, CAFM also delivers major advantages by allowing them to make optimum use of the resources available.

 Part of property management is planning for any upgrades and improvements to your building that may be needed over time.
 Using CAFM software, you can create roadmaps for planning and look at predictive asset management.
 This ensures that your property continues to operate efficiently and that the property is able to meet any changes to compliance standards at all times.